Port Chester, New York: Income and poverty

-Port Chester contains a more diverse, working-class population than many of its surrounding communities.
+Religion

 The population of Port Chester is also a relatively religious suburban community in Downstate New York.
 The largest religious group in the village and area is Christianity, dominated by the Roman Catholic Church (47%).
 Of the Christian community, the second largest group operating in the village is the United Methodist Church (1.8%) and the third largest were Baptists (1.7%).
 The second largest religion in Port Chester was Judaism as of 2021 (5.2%), and Islam was the third largest single religious group (1.5%).

 Economy

 The Life Savers Candy Company operated a factory in Port Chester from 1920 until 1984.
 The factory building, which now contains apartments, is one of Port Chester's prominent landmarks.
 National Collector's Mint was headquartered in Port Chester, and Port Chester was the home of the chili restaurant Pat's Hubba Hubba (also known as "Hubba's").